Diversity

 Initiatives Toward Diversity

 We pursue a variety of initiatives designed to foster a culture that supports diverse employees.
-These initiatives include hiring international human resources, promoting the success of women, hiring persons with disabilities, fostering an understanding of LGBT issues.
+These initiatives include hiring international human resources, promoting the success of women, hiring persons with disabilities, fostering an understanding of LGBTQ+ issues.

 To encourage the success of women, we formulate action plans based on the Act on Advancement of Measures to Support Raising Next-Generation Children and the Act on the Promotion of Female Participation and Career Advancement in the Workplace and offer awareness-raising and education programs for establishing a balance between childcare and work via telecommuting in order to support childcare leave.